EllieChen-Git/Express-Tweet/README.md

 ##### Add validation to your endpoints and write passing tests for invalid data.

 ---
+-Note: Before running any test, make sure your have your ‘mongod’running.

 __1. Install Jest__
 - Jest: Jest is a delightful JavaScript Testing Framework with a focus on simplicity.